-NEW YORK, April 1 (Reuters) - U.S. equities traded lower and oil prices were mixed on Monday after surveys showed U.S. and Chinese manufacturing in March expanded less than economists had expected.
+NEW YORK, April 1 U.S. equities mostly traded lower and oil prices fell on Monday after surveys showed U.S. and Chinese manufacturing in March expanded less than economists had expected.

 Major European markets were closed for Easter Monday while several exchanges were shut in Asia, tamping down trading activity.

-The declines in U.S. stocks came after the S&P 500 closed at a record high on Thursday.
+Declines in the benchmark S&P 500 and Nasdaq market came after the S&P 500 closed at a record high on Thursday.
 The S&P 500 rose 10 percent in the first three months of the year, its strongest quarter in a year.
 The Dow climbed 11.3 percent and the Nasdaq gained 8.2 percent during the period.

-The pace of expansion in the U.S. manufacturing sector unexpectedly slowed last month, the Institute for Supply Management said.
+The pace of expansion in the U.S. manufacturing sector unexpectedly slowed last month, said the Institute for Supply Management.
 ISM said its index of national factory activity fell to 51.3 from 54.2 in February.
 The reading was shy of expectations of 54.2, according to a Reuters poll of economists.